-This project is made possible through a grant awarded by the State Board of Elementary and Secondary Education from the Louisiana Quality Education Support Fund--8(g).
+This project is made possible through a grant awarded by the State Board of Elementary and Secondary Education from the Louisiana Quality Education Support Fund-8(g).

-This public document was published at a total cost of \$8,000.00.
-This web-only document was published for the Louisiana Department of Education, Office of Academic Policy and Analytics, P.O.
+This public document was published at a cost of \$39,939.00.
+Seventy thousand (70,000) copies of this document were printed in this first printing at a cost of \$39,939.00.
+The total cost for the printing of this document, including reprints, was \$39,939.00.
+This document was published for the Louisiana Department of Education, Office of Academic Policy and Analytics, P.O.
 Box 94064, Baton Rouge, LA 70804-9064, by Data Recognition Corporation, 13490 Bass Lake Road, Maple Grove, MN 55311.
 This material was printed in accordance with the standards for printing by state agencies established pursuant to R.S.
 43:31 and in accordance with the provisions of Title 43 of the Louisiana Revised Statutes.